A Fistful of Collars

-And then Jen’s breath groaned outward, the bliss that obliterated her mind momentarily choosing to reassociate itself with feelings of power and dominance now that the brief period of surrender to physical sensation was over.
+And then Jen’s breath groaned outward, the bliss that had momentarily obliterated her mind choosing to reassociate itself with feelings of power and dominance now that the brief period of surrender to physical sensation was over.
 Mae had once told her a phrase for that feeling, something in French; a pity Jen hadn’t asked them for it before she erased their mind.
 She felt the drone’s mouth continuing to stimulate her, the pleasure beginning to become almost painful.
-She didn’t want to stop quite yet though, she wanted to make sure her drone continued until ordered to stop, even if they knew their controller had cum.
+She didn’t want to stop quite yet though.
+She wanted to make sure her drone continued until ordered to stop, even if they knew their controller had cum.

 “Drone M, stop,” she finally gasped out when she could take no more.
 The lips immediately disentangled from her lower lips, the smooth-black back straightened, the vacant brown eyes stared at-and-through her navel.
 Jen ran one hand through her drone’s hair as the other absentmindedly swirled over her own cheek.

 “Drone M,” she said after minute, removing her hand from their hair, “Go make me some popcorn.”

 “Affirmative Controller,” they stated flatly as they levered themselves mechanically to their feet.
 They move out of the bedroom and into the kitchen with short, deliberate steps.
 Jen followed close behind, swerving towards the couch and picking up the remote.